 Their live shows can be a testament to that, and the current Freewheeling Yo La Tengo tour finds the band utilizing their love of mixing things up: providing new arrangements for their own songs, performing some of their favorite covers, and answering questions from the crowd, all off the cuff for nearly two hours.
 Seeing it once was amazing, so seeings how they played an early and a late show (something they've done for a number of these dates,) seeing them twice would be purely entertaining.

+The band is notorious for never playing the same set twice; they had to apologize to people who requested songs in the second set that they played first, because that was how they rolled.
+They took questions from the crowd, and tried to answer them as accurately as they could; one about the stock market resulted in a discussion of Porky Pig, and how bassist James McNew was a proponent of the shirt but no pants thing that cartoon characters do, and how comfortable it really was.
 I wanted to participate in the activity of actually having a dialogue with one of my favorite bands.
 As it got quiet early in the first set, I just announced 'Detouring America With Horns, please?'
 While down in front someone made a request for "One P.M.
 Again."
 Guitarist and vocalist Ira Kaplan told the gentleman in the back (me) that the vetoed my request for a song they barely play and barely remember for a song that they barely play.
 That didn't bother me, though, I was elated when they ended up closing the show with it.

 While the early show had a vibe that almost felt as if there was a set to follow, the second set did not.
 The late show rules were in affect, the band claimed.
 By the third song in they were already taking requests (someone demanded they play Roky Erickson's "Starry Eyes," and they did, because that how the late show rolls Ira Kaplan claimed.)
 That request followed with a request for "Our Way To Fall" (tear,) and someone asking for Georgia to speak the first verse of "Madeline," which they denied, so they played the song instead.
 Lots more covers in the second set; people ask for a Dump (James' side project) song, so they get a cover from a Dump album.
 Someone asked the song they closed with at the Avalon last year a capella, only if the guy in front would hum it.
 He hummed it, they broke it out (The Cosmic Rays' "Somebody's In Love.")
 Someone even attempted to request "Detouring," which they had to reject since it was played.
 I then shouted to thank them, to which Ira kindly replied "Someone mustered enough money to go to both shows.
 You thought it was obnoxious because we already played it, but now it's worse because he's here to rub in."
 Go me.